iterative/dvc.org/static/docs/commands-reference/diff.md

 ## Examples: Compare a directory

-Unlike Git, DVC features controling enire directories without having to add each individual file.
+Unlike Git, DVC features controlling entire directories without having to add each individual file.
 See `dvc add` without `--recursive` for example. `dvc run` can also put whole directories under DVC control (when these are specified as command dependencies or outputs).

-Using the same sample repository as in previous examples, lets use `dvc diff` to check for changes in a directory among Git versions by specifying the directory as the target (`-t`).
+Using the same sample repository as in previous examples, let's use `dvc diff` to check for changes in a directory among Git versions by specifying the directory as the target (`-t`).

 <details>